Dyadic Regression with Sample Selection: Conclusion

 Our estimator has some appealing properties.
 The distributional result implies that our estimator has the same convergence rates as the usual estimators used in practice in the non-degenerate case, and there is no loss of effective sample size for using our nonparametric type estimator.
 Also, our estimator is guaranteed to be asymptotically normal, while others can be non-Gaussian in the limit.

 We also provide consistent estimators for asymptotic bias and variance that adapts to the degeneracy.
-Specifically, the bias corrected confidence interval has an asymptotically correct size.
+Specifically, the bias-corrected confidence interval has an asymptotically correct size.
 Our simple simulation exercise confirms the validity of these estimators and highlights the importance of bias correction in both degenerate and non-degenerate cases.